 (4) advise and assist the lead agency in the

 development, implementation and evaluation of the comprehensive early intervention services system;

 interagency early learning initiatives, as appropriate; and

 (5) prepare and submit an annual report to the

 Governor and to the General Assembly on the status of early intervention programs for eligible infants and toddlers and their families in Illinois.
-The annual report shall include (i) the estimated number of eligible infants and toddlers in this State, (ii) the number of eligible infants and toddlers who have received services under this Act and the cost of providing those services, (iii) the estimated cost of providing services under this Act to all eligible infants and toddlers in this State, and (iv) data and other information as is requested to be included by the Legislative Advisory Committee established under Section 13.50 of this Act.
+The annual report shall include (i) the estimated number of eligible infants and toddlers in this State, (ii) the number of eligible infants and toddlers who have received services under this Act and the cost of providing those services, and (iii) the estimated cost of providing services under this Act to all eligible infants and toddlers in this State.
 The report shall be posted by the lead agency on the early intervention website as required under paragraph (f) of Section 5 of this Act.

 No member of the Council shall cast a vote on or participate substantially